ibm-cloud-docs/cloud-for-education/faq.md

 ## When I order "Applications Lab Base Flex Plan",  by default, each authorized user is entitled for one VM, what if one authorized user provision two VMs, how many authorized user will be charged in such cases?
 {: #faq-Base-Flex-Plan}
 {: faq}
 ##"Applications Lab Base Flex Plan" e.g per authorized user plan only support maximum one reservation at a time.
-If you want to have mutiple reservations at the same time, please use other plans or use mutiple accounts.
+If you want to have multiple reservations at the same time, please use other plans or use mutiple accounts.

 ## What happens when I delete my service instance?
 {: #faq-delete-instance}